JeffersonLab/SRO-RTDP/rtdp/src/cpu_emu/README.md

 The <i>emulate()</i> method will stage each component on the indicated host in the users home directory along with the associated yamls config files.
 The <i>parse_emu_logs()</i> logs will retrieve the output log files for each deployed component, and parse them into an internal database for plotting and statistcs.

 Note the use of the  <i>sleep_time=2</i>  parameter for <i>emulate()</i>.
 This is necessary to accomodate remote logins to the IPV4 hosts and must be generous enough to accomodate the login process for each host.
-E.g. a two factor login with a required token roolover may require 30 seconds or more.
+E.g. a two factor login with a required token rollover may require 30 seconds or more.
 Network security should be setup to obviate user logins.

 # Simulation

 The simulation is available in the python file rtdp.py and excuted as follows:

+	$ python3
 	>>> from rtdp import RTDP
 	>>> rtdp = RTDP(rng_seed=7)
 	>>> rtdp.simulate(sim_config="simulate.yaml")